 Pigeon Forge, a town that was once a valley of golden wheat fields, is now a bustling family vacation destination.
 With so much to do, where does one start?
-I recently visited the area with other influencers and have some great suggestions of where to stay, eat, and play.
+I visited the area with other influencers and have some great suggestions of where to stay, eat, and play.

 Dollyood’s DreamMore Resort